anjuthomas/nodeOIDCMsg/README.md

 ```

 ## Other options for serialization
 Options are other inputs or additional information that might be needed and are not part of the payload, for ex : 'algorithm'.
 Other options such as follows can be passed in as the fourth parameter to token profile’s fromJWT method.
 Any duplicate options such as issuer cannot be passed in both in the payload and the options.
-The values provided in the options are not mandatory and can be used to verify a claim value.
+The values provided in the options are not mandatory.

   * algorithm (default: HS256)
   * expiresIn: expressed in seconds or a string describing a time span zeit/ms. Eg: 60, "2 days", "10h", "7d"